by Sr. Mary Thill, OSF

 – Leonard Sweet

 It could be all the sports’ finals going on at this time of year, including the recent Olympics, or last year’s elections, but I find myself very aware of the winners and losers all around us.
 I count myself among them at times and I really like what the Buddha has to say in regard to all this, “Let go of winning and losing and find joy.”
 I don’t know about you but I like being joyful rather than resentful or unhappy because someone else has won or is happy.
 I also chalk this up to the human condition and try my best to overcome my lesser self and work on my emerging true self which includes my shadow, my hatred, my anger and all those things that others see in me and don’t show up in my mirror.
+Meanwhile, for those who want to feel an escape from all the negativity, they can play games like 벳엔드 사이트.

 This call for letting go in order to find joy also extends to the quote by Leonard Sweet.
 When I first read these words I was struck by how meaningful they were to me.
 They really seemed to strike home.
 How often I try to see through another’s words and actions rather than just see them through.
 I suppose if I was a medical doctor or a psychologist or a counselor of some kind it would be my role to look carefully into my patients’ or clients’ lives to see through their issues and challenges.
 Hopefully that would lead them to wellness and eventually to joy.
 Since I’m not that kind of a professional helper, I need to look at my tendency to want to see through a person’s motives and be a ready and willing presence, a listener, a helper and someone to just be there for them.